All Episodes

 She's out of money.

-Uh these next states coming up are Obama states, and what did I do with this?
+These next states coming up are Obama states, and what did I do with this?

-I just print.
+I just printed.

-Uh I'll have to print it out again.
+I'll have to print it out again.

-Uh ah, here it is.
+Ah, here it is.

 White males are holding the balance of power in the Democrat primaries and caucuses.

-As I've always said, all this talk about the female vote, all this talk about the ethnic vote, and all this talk, white males are holding the balance of power in the Democrat primaries and the caucuses.
+As I've always seen, all this talk about the female vote, all this talk about the ethnic vote, and all this talk.

-While the results fluctuated wildly state to state, it appears that Obama narrowly won the white male vote in battling Hillary to a super Tuesday draw.
+While the results fluctuated wildly state to state, it appears that Obama narrowly won the white male vote in battling Hillary to a Super Tuesday draw.

-Indeed, white males are holding the balance of power in the Democrat primaries and caucuses, said David Redlosk, University of Iowa political scientist, elected a John Edwards delegate in his state's caucye and has written about the intersection of gender and politics.
+Indeed, white males are holding the balance of power in the Democrat primaries and caucuses, said David Redlosk, University of Iowa political scientist, elected a John Edwards delegate in his state's cauckey and has written about the intersection of gender and politics.

 White males are playing a fairly important role.